 Towards the end of your studies you’ll complete a final major project and this may lead you to working directly with a client.
-This direct professional contact will give you the experience, confidence and freedom to put into action all you’ve learned during your studies.
-It will also give you a proven track record of professional placement activity and a portfolio of work to showcase your abilities.
+This self-directed professional contact will give you the experience, confidence and freedom to put into action all you’ve learned during your studies.
+It will also give you a proven track record of professional activity and a portfolio of work to showcase your abilities.

 On top of this course specific experience you’ll gain, the University has introduced the BCU Graduate+ programme, which is an extra-curricular awards framework that is designed to augment the subject-based skills that you develop through your programme with broader employability skills and techniques that will enhance your employment options when you leave university.
 The key components of the award are:

 Allied with this course-specific experience you will also have access to a range of support staff and services from the University’s careers service, who can help with:

 In the summer semester of your first year, you will collaborate with your student peers to put your learning into practice.
 You’ll be working on a brief with an industry partner to deliver projects that prove your proficiency in the digital marketing sector.
 This provides an industry-engagement experience, which simulates the workplace; what it is like to work professionally and deal with clients.
 You will attend regular milestone reviews to keep clients fully informed of your progress.

 Past clients have included the BBC and Sony.

 OpportUNIty: Student Jobs on Campus ensures that our students are given a first opportunity to fill many part-time temporary positions within the University.
 This allows you to work while you study with us, fitting the job around your course commitments.
 By taking part in the scheme, you will gain valuable experiences and employability skills, enhancing your prospects in the job market.